MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/paginated-reports-view-power-bi-service.md

 ## Considerations and limitations

 - You can only search and sort in "Web layout."
-- Search:
 - Search doesn't work if there are over 300 rows per page.
 - Sort:

       - You can only sort on one column at a time.
       - If a report was created on the service (before December 2023), you will have to edit the report for sorting to be available during consumption.